 Yesterday, Latvia reported its flash estimate of GDP growth:

-In accordance with flash estimate published the CSB, which is based on currently available statistical data and econometric models, the Gross Domestic Product (GDP) increased by 3.6%, compared to first quarter of 2007.
+In accordance with flash estimate published the CSB, which is based on currently available statistical data and econometric models, the Gross Domestic Product (GDP) increased by 3.6%, compared to first quarter of 2007.3.6% is a pretty scary figure considering that it includes the high growth 2nd and 3rd quarter of 2007.

 As Latvia does not reporte seasonally adjusted figures, those interested in quarterly changes are left to do their own calculations.
 According to my calculations Q1 2008 saw a 4,2% (non-seasonally-adjusted) quarterly contraction in economic activity.
 On average from 1996 to 2007, the first quarter in Latvia had 2,1% slower growth than the average quarterly growth.
 So as 2,1% - 4,2% = -2,1 so i believe that